Kyuu-Ji/htb-write-up/lecasadepapel/write-up-lecasadepapel.md

 ```

 And we find that there is a Metasploit module for that exact version.
-After we try this the exploit it does not work, so we change the _Verbose_ option to _True_ and running it again will say the following:
+After we try this the exploit does not work, so we change the _Verbose_ option to _True_ and running it again will say the following:
 > The service on port 6200 does not appear to be a shell

 There seems to be something on port 6200 so let's check that: